 Albuquerque Truck Accident Lawyer

 Commercial trucks are a common sight on the roads and highways in New Mexico.
 The massive size and weight of commercial trucks make them difficult to maneuver or stop when traveling at high speeds.
 When they are not driven in a careful manner, it can lead to a devastating accident.
 If you were injured in an accident involving a commercial truck, you should explore your potential legal claims.
-At the Branch Law Firm, our New Mexico trucking accident lawyers can zealously pursue any damages that you may be owed to help you repair the harm caused by an accident.
+At the Branch Law Firm, our Albuquerque truck accident lawyers can zealously pursue any damages that you may be owed to help you repair the harm caused by an accident.

 Common Causes of Trucking Accidents

 Commercial truck drivers are generally compensated by the number of miles that they drive.
 Therefore, some truck drivers drive at excessive speeds and drive for many consecutive hours to maximize their earnings.
 Frequently, truck drivers who drive for an extended period become fatigued and fall asleep at the wheel or suffer a delay in reaction time, which can lead to collisions.
 Other truck accidents arise out of a driver’s failure to check his or her blind spots prior to changing lanes.
 Unlike standard vehicles, commercial trucks have many blind spots, some of which run the length of the trailer, making it difficult to ensure that the path is clear to change lanes.